Shrey-2303/LCDNet/README.md

 #### Note
 We noticed that the RANSAC implementation in Open3D version >=0.15 achieves bad results.
 We tested our code with Open3D versions between 0.12.0 and 0.14.2, please use one of these versions, as results might be very different otherwise.

-We also noticed that spconv version 2.2 or higher is not compatible with the pretrained weights provided with this repository.
+Spconv version 2.2 or higher is not compatible with the pretrained weights provided with this repository.
 Spconv version 2.1.25 or lower is required to properly load the pretrained model.

 ### Docker